-Intent: At Stratford-sub-Castle Primary School it is our intention to implement and deliver the History National Curriculum in an active and relevant way, which opens horizons and supports our vision and intent for the whole curriculum.
+Intent: At Stratford-sub-Castle Primary School it is our intention to implement and deliver the PSHE curriculum in an active and relevant way, which opens horizons and supports our vision and intent for the whole curriculum.

 Our curriculum is unique because of our historical and geographical location, as well as the wonderful natural environment in and around the school.
 These enhance and drive our curriculum.
 Although we are socially diverse, we are not culturally diverse.
 We want to develop our curriculum to increasingly extend our pupils’ horizons and help them to know about and understand that the village of Stratford-sub-Castle, the city of Salisbury and the county of Wiltshire are part of a much, much bigger world.
 A world which; is ever more connected and interconnected.